TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9486/README.md

 `There are new device tree FBCP driver files for the both the Waveshare Type C (125MHz SPI) LCD, and the Waveshare Type B revision 2 LCD`.
 For the first go to [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), or else both LCD displays have new source (dts) and compiled (dtb) drivers here in the Waveshare folder.
 Both of these ILI9486 LCD displays function well with the new kernel 5.4 - and tested here with the RaspberryPi 3B+ and 4B.

 *Compilation details using the latest version of dtc, to build new working drivers for kernel 5.4, are given further down this page.*

+### Kernel 6.1.21 64bit
+A Waveshare 3.5" 480x320 ILI9486 type C Fast-SPI display, were tested with a Raspberry Pi 4B and the current [**Waveshare LCD-show LCD35C-show**](https://github.com/waveshare/LCD-show) driver, compiled as specified in the [**Waveshare Wiki**](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(C)) for the touch driver install (which also installs the LCD driver).
+On reboot the LCD showed the PiOS screen at a 480x320 resolution and the attached HDMI monitor showd the same display also at 480x320 resolution.
+The LCD display touch fuction worked as well.
+Details are in the folder [**pi4B-lcdC-2023**](/pi4B-lcdC-2023).

 ### Kernel 5.10
 A Waveshare 3.5" 480x320 ILI9486 type C Fast-SPI display, were tested with a Raspberry Pi 4B and the [**Waveshare LCD-show LCD35C-show**](https://github.com/waveshare/LCD-show) driver, compiled as specified in the [**Waveshare Wiki**](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(C)).
 This driver functioned well when using the new (Feb 2021) Raspberry Pi Linux 5.10.11 kernel.
 Refer to the two photos below.